tanerizawa/dear/README.md

 Run the backend and then launch the Android app.
 The app communicates with the API under `http://localhost:8000/api/v1`.

+The chat endpoint now performs a basic emotion analysis on each message.
+The detected label is saved along with the chat history and influences the AI planner and generator prompts.

 ## Contributing

 Contributions are welcome!
 Please open issues or pull requests on GitHub.
 Make sure to format code and provide tests where relevant.